 Another thing you can try if Facebook Messenger messages are not delivered is to clear the app’s local data.
 This is a long-shot solution, but there’s only so much you can do on your side.
 By clearing the data, you’ll reset the app and, after the sign-in, we can only hope that the problem is addressed.

 Alternatively, you can also reinstall the app but there’s not a big difference between clearing the data and cleaning reinstall.
 Here’s how to clear data from Facebook Messenger:

 - Again, navigate to Settings > Apps & notifications (Apps) > All apps > Messenger.

 - Tap Clear Data and confirm.

 - Restart your device, open Messenger, and sign in.

 Again, the multi-platform nature of Facebook is great but it does cause issues from time to time.
 So, make sure to enable Active Status on both your mobile device (in Facebook and Messenger) and PC.
 In addition, if you are seeing a notification badge on Messenger for Android but no new unread messages appear, make sure to access it on your PC (or mobile browser with a desktop mode).
 Open recent messages and they should disappear.

-Besides Facebook Messenger for PC, you can use alternative apps (wrappers like Facebook Messenger Lite, found here) or use the aforementioned browser desktop mode on your Android to sign in to Facebook and send and receive messages.
+Besides Facebook Messenger for PC, you can use alternative apps (wrappers like Facebook Messenger Lite) or use the aforementioned browser desktop mode on your Android to sign in to Facebook and send and receive messages.

-Finally, you can send a bug report to Facebook Support and ask for the resolution.
+Finally, you can send a bug report to Facebook Support and ask for a resolution.
 The more users report it, the bigger chance that the resolution will come swiftly.